 From the balcony…

-But suddenly, I was hanging on the rope with no cliff in front of me.
-I looked around and realised I was 100 metres above the ground.
+The next cliff was supposed to be only 15 meters high.
+I used the same breathing technique and arguments and tried not to think too much about it and, of course, avoided looking down.
+It worked for a while.
+But suddenly, I found myself hanging on the rope with no cliff in front of me.
+I looked around and realised I was 100 meters above the ground.

 …To bungee jumping…

 Bungee jumping was the most significant step I had ever taken.
 I had been contemplating it for some time.
 As a child, I found the idea exhilarating, but as I grew older, it seemed terrifying.

 I had heard about a super high bungee jumping opportunity in a canyon near Queenstown, New Zealand, for years.
 When I travelled there, I decided to give it a try.